Here's What Happened Today: Thursday

 He’s stepping away from radio though, and will continue to host a show on RTÉ Gold.

-Gogan began his first show with the Boomtown Rats back in 1979, and closed his final 2FM show with U2 today.
+Gogan began his first show with the Boomtown Rats back in 1979, and closed his final 2FM show 40 years on today, still supporting Irish talent.

 Broadcaster Larry Gogan hosted his final show on RTÉ 2fm this afternoon after four decades with the station pic.twitter.com/s0Hb6YA548— RTÉ News (@rtenews) January 31, 2019